 Articles which have been lost and found will be turned in to the school office and kept in the cafeteria until claimed.
 PLEASE MARK ALL CHILDREN’S CLOTHES, LUNCH BOXES, GLASSES, AND SCHOOL SUPPLIES THAT LOST ITEMS MAY BE RETURNED TO THE OWNERS.
 Items not claimed at the end of December and June are given to welfare agencies.

 Wilson School has a PTA that is second to none!
 They provide many services to our school, such as special assemblies, family nights, field trips, library materials, computer programs, playground equipment, and other things too numerous to mention.
 Through the efforts of PTA and the school, a quality education and environment are provided to benefit all students on campus.
-Please contact Anthony Rivers, our PTA President, for more information and please join the PTA!
+Please contact Bill Brock, our PTA President, for more information and please join the PTA!
 Your membership is valued.

 Parking Lot - Staff Only